Master of Arts Program for the United States Military Academy, West Point, New York

 The majority of the courses during the year are taken with other M.A. students at Teachers College, with Teachers College faculty, while a few are cohort-specific and are taught by Teachers College and USMA Faculty at the West Point Campus.
 Having this relationship with USMA through the Eisenhower Leader Development Program strengthens the Social-Organizational Psychology Program at Teachers College through the increased diversity, perspective, and leadership experience that the ELDP students bring to the program.

-The following are short summary descriptions of the courses that will be included in the program of study leading to an MA in Social-Organizational Psychology for the cohort of military officers in the Eisenhower Leader Development Program (ELDP).
-The first four courses will be taught at USMA and all others will be taken at Teachers College, Columbia University and will be taught by the faculty of Teachers College.
+The following are short summary descriptions of the courses that will be included in the program of study leading to an MA in Organizational Psychology for the cohort of military officers in the Eisenhower Leader Development Program (ELDP).
+The first four courses will be taught at the United States Military Academy (USMA) and all others will be taken at Teachers College, Columbia University and will be taught by the faculty of Teachers College.

-3. Cross-Culture and Strategic Leadership (LD 730) - Course explores the effects of culture on leadership at the organization through global region level.
+3. Cross-Culture and Strategic Leadership (LD 730) - The course explores the effects of culture on leadership at the organization through global region level.
 Cultural differences across nations are explored using nine comparable cultural dimensions while simultaneously examining how these same cultures differ internally based on race, gender, religion, and other factors.
 Through an understanding of cross-cultural differences, leaders enhance their abilities to understand, predict and influence behaviors across different cultural contexts.
 Students complete three cross-cultural experiences and analyze these cultures using the GLOBE study cultural dimensions and culturally based implicit leadership theories.
-Course Objective is: LD730 graduates can effectively assess culture, understand its influence on individuals, organizations, and societies and are effective leaders across diverse cultural contexts.
+Course Objective: LD730 graduates will effectively assess culture, understand its influence on individuals, organizations, and societies and are effective leaders across diverse cultural contexts.
+(3 credits)

 5. Group Dynamics: A Systems Perspective (ORL 5362) – This course provides students with an opportunity to develop an in-depth understanding of group dynamics from a systemic perspective and to learn about their own behavior in groups.
 This course aims to enable students to perceive, understand, and interpret dynamics in groups and systems using a group relations framework.
 The course covers: theories of group development; group boundaries, tasks, and roles; power and authority in groups and systems; dynamics of small and large groups; dynamics between and among groups in a larger system or organization; and the interplay of socio-political identities and group dynamics.
 (3 credits)